How To Keep Birds From Eating Grass Seed: What You Should Know

 Just think about it: Every time you get close to a flock of birds, they fly away.

 So, the solution is obvious.
-Scare the birds away from your vulnerable grass seed.
+Scare the birds away from your vulnerable grass seed with few easy tricks:

 If you have pets, let them roam outside.
 It’s an effective defensive technique against birds and a fun game for your dog or cat.